nikkodizon/WDProjLithiumDIZONVIBAL/Proposal/README.md

 ### These wireframes clearly show the layout, page titles, section headers, form elements, and navigation between pages.
 ### The design of the new webpages will follow the same layout and style as the existing pages of the website.

+## **Integration with the Existing Website** -
+### The new HTML form and webpages will be integrated into the current website structure.
+### A Profile link will be added to the navigation bar for easy access to the form and profile pages.
+### The logo, navigation bar, and footer design will remain consistent across all webpages.